 Throw in the fact that everybody has their own martial arts master working for them and they all want to fight each other to the death to show who’s the best and you got martial arts mayhem on the grandest of scales.

 Terry Tsurugi returned in two more movies: Return of the Street Fighter and The Street Fighter’s Last Revenge which both continued the carnage.
 Forget the Sister Street Fighter series as Chiba only appears as an entirely different character.
 I watched the old Diamond Entertainment DVDs but I’m reading Shout Factory worked their magic and did a restoration of the remaining prints and added a kick ass poster to boot.
 So if Clarence would take Alabama to a screening on a first date in True Romance, maybe you should pick up a copy.

 Could Terry Tsurugi take John Wick in a fight?
 Well, Wick never donkey punched somebody hard enough in the back of the head to make their eyeballs literally pop out… or actually stabbed someone with a gun.
 Yet.
 So all bets are even.

 This author wishes to maintain his secret identity goes by the name of his favorite comic book hero Iron Fist.
 When he’s not collecting comics from his childhood, watching action movies or raising his three kids, he works a a police officer, trains Muay Thai, Jeet Kune Do, Kali and Brazilian Jiu Jitsu.
 Needless to say, he takes poor martial arts or sloppy gun handling skills personally.
 And he lives and trains in Chicago.

 What are your thoughts on Sonny Chiba and The Street Fighter (1974)?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!